 Singapore Private Limited Company Registration

-- It is a legal entity separate from its stakeholders; shareholders and directors
+- It is a legal entity and has a separate identity from its owners (shareholders)

 - Minimum initial paid-up capital of S$1

 - At least 1 local or resident director

 Documents for a Company Registration in Singapore